University Policies

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
 University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure and enforce compliance with it.

-Responsibility to Report Misconduct: All employees or individuals associated with Brown University are expected to report observed, suspected, or apparent Research Misconduct involving Brown community members or Brown research to the RIO.
-Any individual who is unsure whether a suspected incident falls within the definition of Research Misconduct may contact the RIO to discuss the suspected Research Misconduct informally.
-If the circumstances described do not meet the definition of Research Misconduct but fall under different policies, the RIO will refer the individual or Allegation(s) to other offices or officials with responsibility for those policies.
+Brown Employees and Individuals Associated with Brown: All employees or individuals associated with Brown University have a responsibility to report observed, suspected, or apparent Research Misconduct involving Brown community members or Brown research to the RIO.
+Any individual who is unsure whether a suspected incident falls within the definition of Research Misconduct may contact the RIO to discuss the suspected Research Misconduct without making a formal Allegation.
+If the circumstances do not meet the definition of Research Misconduct but fall under different policies, the RIO will refer the individual or Allegation(s) to other offices or officials with responsibility for those policies.

-Cooperation with Inquiries and Investigations: Brown employees will cooperate with the RIO and other University officials in the review of Allegation(s) and the conduct of Inquiries and Investigations.
-Employees have an obligation to preserve and provide relevant Evidence related to Research Misconduct proceeding to the RIO or other institutional officials officially engaged in an Inquiry or Investigation.
+Brown Employees: Brown employees must reasonably cooperate with the RIO and other University officials in the review of Allegation(s) and the conduct of Inquiries and Investigations.
+Employees have an obligation to preserve and provide relevant Evidence related to Research Misconduct Proceeding to the RIO or other institutional officials officially engaged in an Inquiry or Investigation.

 Research Integrity Officer: The RIO has primary responsibility for implementation of this policy and the Research Misconduct SOP, as well as any other related procedures.
-If the RIO has a Conflict of Interest related to a particular Research Misconduct matter, Brown must appoint another appropriate individual to serve as RIO for that matter.
+If the RIO has an actual or perceived Conflict of Interest related to a particular Research Misconduct matter, Brown must mitigate that Conflict of Interest, which mitigation may include appointing another appropriate individual to serve as RIO for that matter.

 In addition to the responsibilities outlined in the policy, the RIO will:

-- take all reasonable and practical steps to identify Research Records and Evidence needed to conduct the Research Misconduct proceeding, inventory the records and Evidence, and sequester them in a secure manner.
+• take reasonable and practical steps to identify Research Records and Evidence needed to conduct the Research Misconduct Proceeding, inventory the records and Evidence, and sequester them in a secure manner.

-- appoint the Inquiry and Investigation Committees and ensure that necessary and appropriate expertise is available to carry out a thorough and authoritative evaluation of the relevant Evidence in an Inquiry or Investigation.
+• appoint the person(s) conducting the Inquiry and, if applicable, Investigation and ensure that necessary and appropriate expertise is available to carry out a thorough and authoritative evaluation of the relevant Evidence in an Inquiry or Investigation.

-- assist Inquiry and Investigation Committees and institutional personnel in complying with this policy, related procedures, and applicable standards imposed by government or external funding sources.
+• assist during the Inquiry and Investigation and support institutional personnel in complying with this policy, related procedures, and applicable standards imposed by government or external funding sources.

-Deciding Official: The DO has primary authority for making decisions about Research Misconduct, including making a Finding, after considering the reports and recommendations from the applicable committees.
-If the DO has a Conflict of Interest related to a particular Research Misconduct matter, Brown must appoint another appropriate individual to serve as DO for that matter.
+Deciding Official: The DO has primary authority for making decisions about Research Misconduct, including making a Finding, after considering the reports and recommendations from the Inquiry and, if applicable, Investigation.
+If the DO has an actual or perceived Conflict of Interest related to a particular Research Misconduct matter, Brown must mitigate that Conflict of Interest, which mitigation may include appointing another appropriate individual to serve as DO for that matter.

 The DO will:

-- review the final Inquiry and/or Investigation report and any written comments made by the Respondent on the draft report(s).
+• review the final Inquiry and/or Investigation report, the recommendations of the Inquiry or Investigation committee, and any written comments made by the Respondent on the draft report(s).

-Complainant: The Complainant may have an opportunity to testify before the Inquiry and Investigation Committees and be informed of the results of the Inquiry and Investigation.
+Complainant: The Complainant may have an opportunity to testify during the Inquiry and Investigation and be informed of the results of the Inquiry and Investigation.
 The Complainant is responsible for making Allegation(s) in Good Faith and cooperating, in Good Faith, with an Inquiry or Investigation.

 6.0 Consequences for Violating this Policy